cisagov/development-guide/config/coordinating-skeleton-updates.md

 the Kraken of PRs to approve, wait until the next run completes and then start the merge process.

+You'll also want to start from the top of the skeleton hierarchy and merge from `skeleton-generic` first, then once Lineage has run, do the same into the next level of skeletons, and so on until you just have a boatload of PRs to review.

 ## Merging ##

 The part that takes the longest is waiting for the checks to complete as you update each PR from its newly-updated `develop` branch before merging.

-Wait until the [lineage GitHub Action] has completed, and do the process:
+Wait until the [Lineage GitHub Action] has completed, then:

-1. Merge a PR
+1. Merge one PR into the skeleton repository
-2. Go to the next PR, `update from ##words here##`
+1. Go to the next PR and click `Merge branch 'develop' into <this-branch>` - you can also rebase from the command-line if you prefer
-3. Wait for tests to complete and merge the PR
+1. Wait for tests to complete and merge this PR
-4. Repeat for the next batched PR
+1. Repeat the precending steps for the next batched PR until all PRs are merged
+1. Wait for Lineage to run and then review and merge the resulting PRs

 ## Schedule ##

-Add note here about calendar events and create them?
+Generally, we schedule the batching and coordinate to review and merge efficiently.
+To do so, create a team calendar invite a la `Unleash the Kraken` and start adding links to PRs that belong in that batch.